sibinx7/hunt_job/README.md

-# Jags Jobs website #
+# Jags HuntJob #

+## !Warning : Internal Hobby Project ##

 Jobs is job posting website develop in ruby on rails.
-This project use mysql, common gems
+This project use Postgres, common gems

 ### Jobs website is sample project to learn rails framework ###